Popular Diets Reviewed by Dietitians and Nutritionists

 It’s a fact that some foods contain ingredients that can trigger or worsen inflammation.
 As such, the purpose of the anti-inflammatory diet is to prevent and/or combat this inflammation.

-Consequently, an anti-inflammatory diet favours fruits and vegetables, foods containing omega-3 fatty acids, whole grains, lean protein, healthful fats, and spices.
+According to our registered dietitian Vanessa, an anti-inflammatory diet favours fruits and vegetables, foods containing omega-3 fatty acids, whole grains, lean protein, healthful fats, and spices.
 On the other hand, it discourages or limits the consumption of processed foods, red meats and alcohol.

 Discover more about food and inflammation.